 Many companies approach us and ask, “I want to maintain and update my own website.
-What CMS system do you suggest?”
-When reviewing content management systems (CMS) with clients, we go over the pros and cons of the most popular systems, and evaluate their background and website capabilities to ensure that the correct CMS system is selected for your company.
-Sometimes a CMS system is not the solution for a company, and an affordable monthly maintenance program is more appropriate.
+What CMS platform do you suggest?”
+When reviewing content management systems (CMS) with clients, we go over the pros and cons of the most popular systems, and evaluate their background and website capabilities to ensure that the correct CMS platform is selected for your company.
+Sometimes a CMS platform is not the solution for a company, and an affordable monthly maintenance program is more appropriate.

 If you are the type of person who would rather hand-code the content of your pages than use a WYSIWYG editor (What You See Is What You Get, similar to document editing software), or if you enjoy tweaking the code that makes up the framework of a website, then Drupal is probably for you.
 This advanced CMS closely resembles a developer platform, rather than a traditional CMS.

 While this system can be used by non-developers, developers will likely feel more at home here than in the other two.
 However, being more developer-friendly does not automatically make it more user-friendly.

 There are dozens of additional functions that can be used to develop in Drupal in comparison to WordPress or Joomla.
 Every published piece of content (called a ‘node’ in Drupal) has its own set of commands and tags.
 These commands and tags can be accessed elsewhere (allowing similar functionality to be repurposed without having to be reprogrammed), which makes for a very intense experience (whether or not you know what you’re doing).
 For those that are not very technical, this can be the trial of their lives.
 For people who live in code, they can literally get lost developing some very cool websites.